How to Unclog Shower or Bathtub Drain | Bill Howe

 • Incorrect use of tools can cause more damage to your home.
 For instance, using a drain snake improperly can damage pipes.

 • Professional plumbers have all the right equipment and know how to work around electrical systems if there’s a plumbing issue around electrical components.
+Professional plumbers use high-quality drain snakes with a much longer reach than many less-expensive ones found at your local hardware store.

 • Trained plumbers can fix the problem and quickly restore your plumbing system.